-Oliver Davis (b.1972) studied with Justin Connolly at the Royal Academy of Music, graduating in 1994.
-He has since composed and produced numerous albums, soundtracks, concertos and television scores and has worked with all the major London orchestras.
+Oliver Davis Oliver Davis graduated from the Royal Academy of Music in 1994 and has since composed numerous concertos, ballet scores, albums, soundtracks and television scores working with many of the major London orchestras.

 Davis’ debut album Flight, recorded by the London Symphony Orchestra with soloist Kerenza Peacock, was released in March 2015 and quickly rose to number 2 in the UK Specialist Classical Charts with 5-star reviews in both the UK and US.
 In addition, it was chosen as Featured Album of the Week on Classic FM and was broadcast daily on the station.
 Several pieces from the album Flight were used for a ballet choreographed by Ma Cong for the Tulsa Ballet Company in Tulsa, Oklahoma.

 After the release of Flight came Davis’ second album Seasons in October 2015.
 This album featured his work Anno, a contemporary take on Vivaldi’s Quattro Stagioni.
 This album also charted in the UK top 10 and was Album of the Week on Classic FM and in the Mail on Sunday.
 Following this release came Dance, recorded by the Royal Philharmonic Orchestra at Abbey Road studios and released in September 2016.
 This too became Classic FM’s Album of the Week and featured in their ‘Best of 2016’ show.
 Various pieces from Dance and Flight were used to create the ballet Dance Odyssey, choreographed by Peter Walker and performed by New York City Ballet.
 Following the ballet’s premiere in January 2018, The New York Times described the music as ‘charming, lyrical, Arcadian’.